 The U.S. Department of Defense has also certified MaxiCode for use as a general data symbology, though few actual implementations have resulted.

-The Cognex Mobile Barcode Scanner SDK supports MaxiCode detection, enabling developers to gather relevant workflow and application data.
+The Cognex Mobile Barcode Scanner SDK supports MaxiCode detection, enabling developers to gather relevant workflow and application data into their own barcode-scanning apps.
 You can download the SDK for free by registering on the Cognex Mobile Barcode Developer Network.
 In addition, the Barcode Scanner SDK supports a broad range of symbologies to meet your growing development needs.